3d-gussner/Prusa-Firmware/README.md

 Please read the [Translations readme](https://github.com/prusa3d/Prusa-Firmware/blob/MK3/lang/README.md) for more details

 ### Translation pull requests
-Ensure that the Traslation releated pull request compiles without any issues and has been tested.
+Ensure that the Traslation releated pull request compiles without any issues and have been tested.

 The translation pull request should contain next to the [regular checks](#How-to prepare a Pull Request) also
 - [ ] Verified LCD output